-A good time to go to anywhere in Northern Germany is later spring, summer and early autumn; the weather is usually sunny and the temperatures are not too hot and not too cold, although there may be some months.
+A good time to go anywhere in Northern Germany is late spring, summer and early autumn; the weather is usually sunny and the temperatures are not too hot and not too cold, although there may be some months.
 I went in September for a conference and the weather was superb with the exception of one day.

 Stralsund has a wide variety of accommodation options, including AirBnB, hostels and hotels.
 I stayed in a nice AirBnB near the city centre for a very reasonable price (in fact I would say cheap in price but not in quality).

 Interested in seeing our social media?
 Follow us on Instagram for travel photos!